MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/20-enterprise-framework/10-spring/codelab05/README.md

          public class TestApplication {}
          ```
     - In an integration test we don't Mock or Stub!
-3. Write a test providing an exisiting stockId to the controller and asserting the returned result
+3. Write a test providing an existing stockId to the controller and asserting the returned result

 ## Solution